-Farmers' markets have been deemed as "essential services" by the State of California and County of Sonoma during the coronavirus shelter-in-place orders.
-As such, they must enforce strict public health protocols, including mandating the wearing of facial coverings, minimum of 6-foot distancing, and no congregating.
-While these County-mandated changes may feel at odds with the social culture of farmers markets, please do follow these rules so that the farmers markets can continue serving the public!
+Farmers' markets are open!
+Please follow the required public health protocols, including mandating the wearing of facial coverings, minimum of 6-foot distancing, and no congregating.
+While these County-mandated changes may feel at odds with the social culture of farmers' markets, please do follow these rules so that the farmers markets can continue serving the public!
 Some markets are offering online ordering for curbside pickup, and accept CalFresh or offer MarketMatch.
-See below for tips on shopping safely at farmers markets.
+See below for tips on shopping safely at farmers' markets.

 These markets are currently open:

 Forestville Certified Farmers' Market: Downtown Forestville at the park, Tuesdays 4 to 7 pm.

 Healdsburg Farmers Market: West Plaza Parking Lot (one block from the Plaza), Healdsburg, Saturdays 8:30 am to 12 pm.; Tuesdays 9 am to 12:30 pm, on the Plaza.

 Oakmont Certified Farmers Market, Oakmont Drive and White Oak, Santa Rosa, Saturdays 9 am to 12 pm.

 Occidental Community Farmers' Market: Main and 2nd, near Howard's Station Cafe, Fridays, 4 to 7 pm.

 Santa Rosa Community Farmers' Market, 1501 Farmers Lane (not the Vets building during shelter-in-place), Saturdays 8:30 am to 1 pm; Wednesdays 9 am to 1 pm.
 Offering curbside pickup; click here to order.